brannerchinese/ChineseUtilities/README.md

  1. `separate_pinyin/` Takes a string of Pīnyīn as input and returns a list of the discrete component syllables.
 There is a second program `count_syllables.py` to count the number of syllables found.

 1. `convert_pinyin/`: Convert files in Pages (v.
-4, iWork v.
-8) format so that their non-standard tonal diacritics are normalized to Unicode.
+3, "Pages '08") format so that their non-standard tonal diacritics are normalized to Unicode.
 Does not work with later versions of Pages.
 Sample font ("shyrbaw" 時報, based on Times) is included in directory.

  1. `statistics/`: Little programs to calculate statistical tests.